 - 1. Challenge the students to observe what the underwater world looks like by using Deep Sea Diving Goggles.
-Pass out the black paper, Deep Sea Diving Goggles, and paper squares to each pair of students. - 2.
+Pass out the black paper, Deep Sea Diving Goggles, and colored squares to each group of students. - 2.
 Explain that the black piece of paper represents the darkness of the deep sea.
-Spread the different colored paper squares on the black paper. - 3.
+Spread the different colored squares on the black paper. - 3.
 Use only one layer of the Goggles to observe the colors of the squares.
 Add another layer and observe.
 Continue adding layers, simulating what it looks like to go deeper into the ocean.
 What happened with each color?
 The blue plastic enables students to see how colors appear in deeper water.
 The blue plastic filters out other colors just as water absorbs them.
 Students should observe that the color black disappears first, followed by red, then orange, then yellow.
 Distribute the Color in the Sea Student Handout chart to each student group if you would like them to quantify their observations. - 4.
 If they were fish wishing to hide in the mesopelagic twilight zone, what colors would be the best camouflage?
-Black and then red. - 5.
+Black and then red.
+The vampire squid, flapjack octopus and red sea fan are all organisms that use this type of camouflage (red color) to disappear in the deep sea. - 5.
 Introduce bioluminescence using the glowstick or flash light.
 Demonstrate turning it on.
-Ask the students for their experiences with bioluminescence: fireflies are the most common among eastern US students.
-Black light posters are fluorescence-a very different process.
+Ask the students for their experiences with bioluminescence: fireflies are a good example.
 Observe the flashlight with the goggles on.
 How might deep-sea species use the light they make?
 Discuss counter-illumination, finding a mate, finding prey, attracting prey and startling predators by blinding them.
-What color would be the most effective for bioluminescence -blue as it penetrates water most easily. - 6.
-Visit the South Atlantic Bight OE expedition on the web and see what the scientists were studying about bioluminescence.
+What color would be the most effective for bioluminescence - blue as it penetrates water most easily.